wrex/rexs.tips/content/guitar/Getting-started/notes/just-12-notes.md

 * Sharpening a minor interval makes it major.

-* Sharpening Major *or* perfect intervals makes them augmented.
+* Sharpening Major *or perfect* intervals makes them augmented.

-* The tritone of F#/Gb is exactly halfway between Cs in two different octaves.
+* The tritone of F&sharp;/G&flat; is exactly halfway between Cs in two different octaves.
 It's the *only* interval that stays the same whether you coming up from a lower C, or going up to a higher one.
 It's this unbalanced, neither here nor there, nature that gives it its "blue note" quality.

-## Summary

 To net it out, here are the various names of the natural notes that make up the C Major scale (these are the white keys on a piano):

-### The C Major scale
+## The C Major scale

 | Note | Scale Degree | Steps from root | Interval from C
 | --- | --- | --- | ---